eytan/www-15-tutorial/README.md

 - Learn how to integrate experimentation into Web applications, and analyze the results using R.

+### Software Instructions

+1. Download and install (Anaconda)[https://store.continuum.io/cshop/anaconda/], a distribution of Python that includes most packages you will need:

+2. Install (R)[http://cran.r-project.org/] (R 3.1 or later)

+3. Install required R packages by typing into R:

+  >> install.packages(c('dplyr', 'ggplot2', 'sandwich', 'foreach', 'doMC', 'sandwich', ‘lmtest’, ‘broom’, ))

+4. Install PlanOut and Rpy2.
+In your terminal, type:

+  $ pip install planout
+  $ pip install rpy2 (or pip install rpy2 —upgrade if you have rpy2 already.
+You must have R installed before this)

 ## Loading up the tutorial notebooks

 Navigate to your checked out version of PlanOut and type:

 ```